gabe-mousa/gabe-mousa/README.md

 </td>
 <td width="50%" valign="top">

-### @ Microsoft
+### @ DoorDash
-**Distributed Systems & Infrastructure**

-- Authentication/authorization at 5M+ machines/month scale
-- MCP-powered infrastructure automation
-- Horizontal autoscaling for 1M+ customers/region
-- Observability pipelines at billions of requests/month
+**New Bets**

+- Building production systems for consumer marketing campaigns.
+- Working on a team to identify new areas for products at DoorDash and developing them at extremely rapid paces.
 </td>
 </tr>
 </table>